-This Course will educate you on malnutrition in our ageing population, and help you to identify risk factors for malnutrition and methods in which to identify potential members of our society who may be suffering from this condition.
-Research studies highlighting contributing factors and effects of malnutrition will also be presented in order to reinforce this growing concern in our community.
+This Course will help you to identify risk factors for malnutrition and methods in which to identify potential members of our society who may be suffering from this condition.

 Dr Sandra Iuliano-Burns (PhD) is a researcher at the University of Melbourne based at Austin Health.
 Her work focuses on the benefits of improved nutrition on falls and fracture risk in the elderly, especially those in aged care.
 Her current trial involves 60 aged-care facilities throughout metropolitan Melbourne and regional Victoria and it is providing valuable insight into the rates of malnutrition in the elderly in aged care, the causes, effects and potential remedies.